shoeb240/react-context-api/README.md

-# React + Vite
+# React Context API

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Implementing React Context API using both class and functional components to show use of context provider, context consumer, ContextType, useContext with easy example.

 Currently, two official plugins are available: